Amber-colored bonded manifold created from ultem plastic

 Why Do You Want A Bonded Manifold From Controlled Fluidics?

-• Controlled Fluidics is ISO 9001:2015 registered and we adhere to ANSI/ASQ Z 1.4 AND ANSI/NCSL Z 540-1-1994.
+• Controlled Fluidics proudly has an ISO 9001:2015 registration, and we adhere to ANSI/ASQ Z 1.4 AND ANSI/NCSL Z 540-1-1994.

 • We are able to bond injection-molded manifold halves with strength equivalent to the source material.